 After the turn-off of the valley Pustertal the narrow Eisacktal begins to widen out to a broad basin.
 On the walks and lonely mountain paths off the Brenner motorway, South Tyrol’s most important route between north and south, everyday life, traffic and noises seem to be far off.
 Here and there you’ll probably feel even a bit of Mediterranean atmosphere, always framed by the alpine ambience of the mighty mountains.

 The region Eisacktal is rightly called also the “Gate to the south”.
 Thanks to the pleasantly mild climate the first vineyards, apple orchards and typical chestnut groves cover the sunny slopes and give them in every season a very special appearance.
 So the prince-bishops of Brixen, the local nobility and the Canons Regulars had more than one good reason to settle here centuries ago.

 If you would like to avoid the general hustle and bustle of the lively town of Brixen, but don’t want to do without the assets of the area, you should visit the small but nice Neustift.
 Besides the mountain villages Schalders and Spiluck Neustift is the third district of the municipality of Vahrn.
 It primarily won a reputation as seat of the monastery of the same name and the wine cellar belonging to it.

-Moreover the monastery houses a boarding-school, a private school and an education center.
-Parts of the monastery are open also to the public, for example the baroque collegiate church, the worth.-seeing library, the monastery garden and a wonderful gothic cloister.
+Moreover, the monastery houses a boarding-school, a private school and an education centre.
+Parts of the monastery are open also to the public, for example the baroque collegiate church, the worth.-seeing library, the monastery garden and a wonderful Gothic cloister.

 Get out into nature